 Back in the day, my parents had very little use for a grill.
 It wasn’t until I was in my late teen years that my parents purchased an outdoor grill.
 From time to time, in my youth, we would grill outside, but we always used one of those red circular charcoal grills.
 And, even in those few instances, it was always pork chops.

 It’s strange to think back on it now and think about how things have changed.
 I think everyone in Newfoundland now has an outdoor grill, or at least that’s what I can gather from the Facebook posts of family and friends who still live there.
 At the time of this post, I still don’t own a grill.
 That’s probably one of the biggest disadvantages to living in an apartment building in the city.
-Outdoor grills are not permitted on balconies.
+Outdoor grills and balconies do not mix.
 With good reason, I guess. 🙁

 Whenever we go to our friend’s cottage in the summertime though, I make up for the lack of grilling in my every day life.
 I grill pretty much everything at the cottage – beef, chicken, pork, tofu, veggies, and even halloumi.
 But, never ribs!
 I can’t give you a valid reason why.

-So, one random day after work, I was strolling through the grocery store and found pork ribs on sale.
+One day I was at the grocery store and found pork ribs on sale.
 I had to have them, and bought them without thinking about how I would prepare them.
 And then, I remembered Chinese Restaurant Dry Garlic Ribs.
 Problem solved.

 If we were shopping at Riff’s, then I would have all the patience in the world.
 Riff’s was/is a department store that had a toy section and I loved it.
 I would spend my time there while waiting for mom and dad to finish up.